NervosEducationHub/EducationHubArticles/what_are_fraud_proofs_in_blockchain_(explainCKBot)/index.md

 ## Comparison with Zero-Knowledge (ZK) Rollups

 Zero-Knowledge (ZK) Rollups offer a different approach to scaling, relying on validity proofs rather than fraud proofs.
-In a ZK Rollup, every transaction is accompanied by a validity proof, which cryptographically guarantees that the transaction is valid before it is added to the blockchain.
+In a ZK Rollup, every transaction is accompanied by a validity proof, which cryptographically guarantees that all the transactions being added are valid before they are added to the blockchain.
 This approach eliminates the need for a dispute period, as the validity of each transaction is verified upfront.

 While ZK Rollups provide a higher level of security by ensuring that only valid transactions are added to the blockchain, they are also more computationally intensive.
-Generating and verifying validity proofs requires significant resources, which can limit the scalability of ZK Rollups compared to Optimistic Rollups.
+While verifying validity proofs is a simple task for a blockchain, generating validity proofs requires significant resources, which can limit the scalability of ZK Rollups compared to Optimistic Rollups.
 However, ZK Rollups offer the advantage of immediate finality, as there is no need to wait for a dispute period to expire.

 The choice between Optimistic Rollups and ZK Rollups often depends on the specific needs of a blockchain network.
 For applications where scalability and efficiency are paramount, Optimistic Rollups with fraud proofs may be the preferred solution.
 On the other hand, for environments where security and immediate finality are more important, ZK Rollups may be more suitable.